thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics_finite_strain_elastoplasticity.md

 file_results.parameters["functions_share_mesh"] = True
 ```

-The `MFrontNonlinearMaterial` instance is loaded from the MFront `LogarithmicStrainPlasticity` behaviour.
+The `MFrontNonlinearMaterial` instance is loaded from the `MFront` `LogarithmicStrainPlasticity` behaviour.
 This behaviour is a finite-strain behaviour (`material.finite_strain=True`) which relies on a kinematic description using the total deformation gradient $\boldsymbol{F}$.
-By default, a MFront behaviour always returns the Cauchy stress as the stress measure after integration.
-However, the stress variable dual to the deformation gradient is the first Piloa-Kirchhoff (PK1) stress.
+By default, a `MFront` behaviour always returns the Cauchy stress as the stress measure after integration.
+However, the stress variable dual to the deformation gradient is the first Piola-Kirchhoff (PK1) stress.
 An internal option of the MGIS interface is therefore used in the finite-strain context to return the PK1 stress as the "flux" associated to the "gradient" $\boldsymbol{F}$.
-Both quantities are non-symmetric tensors, aranged as a 9-dimensional vector in 3D following [MFront conventions on tensors](http://tfel.sourceforge.net/tensors.html).
+Both quantities are non-symmetric tensors, aranged as a 9-dimensional vector in 3D following [`MFront` conventions on tensors](http://tfel.sourceforge.net/tensors.html).

 ```python